prog4biol/pfb2019/problemsets/Python_05_problemset.md

          c. average line length

-5. You are going to generate a couple of gene list in files and add their contents to three different sets.
+5. You are going to generate a couple of gene list that are saved in files, add their contents to sets, and compare them.

-Generate Gene Lists:
+__Generate Gene Lists:__

-Generate some gene lists:

-__Get all genes:__
+_Get all genes:_

 1. Go to Ensembl Biomart.
 2. In dropdown box, select "Ensembl Genes 90"